 - Human Rights and Everyday Life in Latin America [10 ECTS]

-The MA is assessed through essays and examinations and through innovative forms of assessment based on practical work reflective of that undertaken in the human rights field, including legal reports, a media project and a mock funding proposal.
+The MA is assessed through essays and examinations and through work similar to that produced by professionals in the human rights field, including legal reports, a media project and a mock funding proposal.
 Class participation also forms an element of the MA assessment.

 Lecturing and Teaching